Safety Rules at School for Kids – Important Guidelines

 2. Teach Them to be Alert and Vigilant

 The child should know that he or she should not leave the school premises unattended.
-Children have the tendency to lose their sense of space and time when they are playing and may easily get lost.
+Children tend to lose their sense of space and time when they are playing and may easily get lost.

 3. Always be Informed on Trips